Do Maine Coon Cats Like Water?

 This is because adult Maine Coons are more stubborn (particularly the males) and set in their ways, so are less likely to be interested in learning to bathe and swim in the bath.

-There are likely to be a few scenarios where an owner might opt to bathe their Maine Coon cat, however, for example:
+However, there are a few scenarios where an owner might opt to bathe their Maine Coon cat, however, for example:

 - To help remove loose dead hair from your Maine Coons fur.